Frazz3/DH2642-Project-TRAVELUP-/README.md

 ## How to set up
 1. Clone this repository
-2. Make sure you have Redux DevTools installed in your browser
-3. Make sure you have npm (Node Package Manager) installed on your computer
+2. Make sure you have npm (Node Package Manager) installed on your computer
-4. Navigate to the travelup-folder
+3. Navigate to the travelup-folder
-5. Run ```npm i``` from the terminal to install all neccessary packages
+4. Run ```npm i``` from the terminal to install all neccessary packages
-6. Run ```npm start``` from the terminal to start the application
+5. Run ```npm start``` from the terminal to start the application

 ## Project file structure
 <pre>